 Industry best practices:

-Aside from the Trust Score and the number of approvals, you should also note the email address attached to the staff members at the company requesting approval.
+In addition to confirming employer information you should also note the email address attached to the staff members at the company requesting approval.
 Our "extra details" (yellow triangle) will help you answer these questions:

 - Does the domain match that of the email address?